sinLuke/EAZYFitness/readme.md

 - A student has only one trainer.
 - A student has height and weight been recorded with timestamp.
 - Monthly goal for a student is the course hours finished (not settlemented) this month.

 - A student has `registedCourse` record the course hours been purchase.
 This student cannot approving new courses when `registedCourse` minus "Settlement" less than `1` hour.
 All the value added been recorded with a timestamp.

+- A student has `expaire` record that is a timestamp.
+After the `expaire` passed, the `registedCourse` will be reset to 0.

 #### Trainer: